PLEASE SEE OUR COVID-19 PAGE FOR UP TO DATE NATIONAL, LOCAL AND PRACTICE NEWS

 We are processing medication requests as normal.
 All of the pharmacies are experiencing very high workloads and are asking for longer to have your medication ready for collection/delivery.

-Please note paper prescriptions requests usually handed in at the surgery should be left in the letter box on the outside of the building.
-If you would like to order your prescription over the telephone, call 01434 320077, select option 2 and leave your request on the messaging facility.
+Please note paper prescriptions requests are no longer accepted.
+If you would like to order your prescription please call direct on 01434 322664 or telephone the surgery on 01434 320077, select option 2 and leave your request on the messaging facility.

 How can patients help ?